- Things to Do

 Tune in every Friday for a brand new episode of the Galveston Unscripted podcast.

-When we think of military operations, we may not always think of shipwrecked Spanish soldiers Although the first presence of a foreign military on Galveston Island was loose and strained, it was a Spanish military operation.
+We may not always think of shipwrecked Spanish soldiers when we think of military operations.
+Although the first presence of a foreign military on Galveston Island was loose and strained, it was a Spanish military operation.
 Nonetheless, a handful of Spanish soldiers shipwrecked along the Texas coast on or around Galveston in 1528.
 Conquistador Alvar Nunez Cabeza De Vaca and Moroccan.
 Mustafa Azemmouri landed on Galveston Island along with approximately 80 other survivors.
 Only four of the marooned crew survived the eight-year expedition for survival across North America.

-Through the next few centuries, just as before the Spanish crew shipwrecked, Native Americans occupied Galveston Island and according to surviving records remained with little to no outside influence until Spain, France, and the United States struggled for power along the North American continent and the Gulf of Mexico.
-Louis Michele, Aury, a French navy sailor and privateer, set up a small colony on Galveston Island until Jean Lafite, a privateer, infamous for his role in fighting the British during the war of 1812, arrived to set up his privateering headquarters.
-Which lasted only a few years until the United States Navy forced Jean Lafitte to abandon the island.
+Through the next few centuries, just as before the Spanish crew shipwrecked, Native Americans occupied Galveston Island and, according to surviving records, remained with little to no outside influence until Spain, France, and the United States struggled for power along the North American continent and the Gulf of Mexico.
+Louis Michele, Aury, a French navy sailor and privateer, set up a small colony on Galveston Island.
+A short time after, Jean Lafite, a pirate infamous for his role in fighting the British during the war of 1812, arrived to set up his privateering headquarters, which lasted only a few years until the United States Navy forced Jean Lafitte to abandon the island.

-Only a few years after Jean Lafitte was ousted, the newly formed Mexican government began enforcing tariffs for vessels traveling into the Galveston Bay.
-This led to skirmishes between the Mexican army and American settlers in the Galveston Bay area.
+Only a few years after Jean Lafitte was ousted, the newly formed Mexican government began enforcing tariffs for vessels traveling into Galveston Bay.
+These Tariffs led to skirmishes between the Mexican Army and American settlers in the Galveston Bay area.
 Which, in turn, helped precipitate the Texas Revolution.

 Shortly after Texas won its independence, two forts were established at the entrance to Galveston Bay to protect it from foreign hostility.
-Fort Travis on Bolivar Peninsula and Fort San Jacinto on the east end of the island.
+Fort Travis on the Bolivar Peninsula and Fort San Jacinto on the island's east end.
 Shortly after Texas won independence, the city of Galveston was founded.
 Galveston thrived as a port city for two and a half decades without conflict.
-After Texas joined the Union, in 1845, Galveston became a key port for the United States.
+After Texas joined the Union in 1845, Galveston became a key port for the United States.
 Throughout the 1850s, Galveston was home to a few military service camels.

-Camels were used in the American West as they were used to desert climates.
-The camels don't have to eat or drink often, however, Their temperament and smell led to the failure of the project for the United States military.
-The U.S. Camel Corps housed the beast of burden along Hitchcocks Bayou near modern-day 23rd Street and Avenue M. Hitchcock's Bayou was filled in to make room for more.
+Camels were used in the American West as they were acclimated to desert climates.
+The camels don't have to eat or drink often; however, their temperament and smell led to the project's failure for the United States military.
+The U.S. Camel Corps housed the beast of burden along Hitchcocks Bayou near modern-day 23rd Street, and Avenue M. Hitchcock's Bayou was filled in to make room for more.
 The camels were replaced with more practical creatures such as horses.

 On June 19th, 1865, General Order Number Three was declared on 22nd and Strand, officially freeing all enslaved people in Texas.
-Galveston was occupied by the United States military during reconstruction.
+The United States military occupied Galveston during reconstruction.
 The Union soldiers helped to bring order to the South and Galveston.
 [They] were also responsible for initiating Galveston's Red Light District through the late 1860s.

-The Civil War was the last time a major conflict has occurred on or near Galveston Island.
+The Civil War was the last time a major conflict occurred on or near Galveston Island.
 However, the United States Military viewed the island as a strategic point along the Gulf Coast.
-The Coast Guard began its service in Galveston and in Galveston Bay in 1878 when the United States government acquired land on Pelican Island.
-A lifeboat station was initiated.
-The Coast Guard station remained on Pelican Island for anti-smuggling patrols, and life-saving missions until 1938 when it moved to its current location, next to the Ferry landing.
-The Coast Guard patrolled the coast of Galveston and Galveston Bay through World War I and World War II.
-In the 1890s, the United States made some major purchases and improvements to the island and nearby installations.
+The Coast Guard began its service in Galveston and Galveston Bay in 1878; when the United States government acquired land on Pelican Island, the United States Coast Guard initiated a lifeboat station.
+The Coast Guard station remained on Pelican Island for anti-smuggling patrols and life-saving missions until 1938, when it moved to its current location, next to the Ferry landing.
+The Coast Guard patrolled the coast of Galveston and Galveston Bay through World War I and II.
+In the 1890s, the United States made significant purchases and improvements to the island and nearby installations.

-Beginning in 1898, Fort Travis and Fort San Jacinto were used as gun emplacements for harbor defenses and were active through the first and second World Wars to protect Galveston Bay.
+In 1898, Fort Travis and Fort San Jacinto were used as gun emplacements for harbor defenses and were active through the first and second World Wars to protect Galveston Bay.
 German U-boats and submarines were a real threat.
-Houston was a likely target as a major oil and gas hub, which essentially was fueling the American and allied forces in both World Wars up to 20 German U-boats were patrolling the Gulf of Mexico.
-The primary job of German U-boats in the Gulf of Mexico was to sink any supply ships exiting the United States, headed toward the European front.
-German U-Boats were successful in sinking 56 supply vessels, both military and merchant.
+Houston was a likely target as a significant oil and gas hub, essentially fueling the American and allied forces in both World Wars.
+Up to 20 German U-boats were patrolling the Gulf of Mexico.
+The primary job of German U-boats in the Gulf of Mexico was to sink any supply ships exiting the United States headed toward the European front.
+German U-Boats successfully sank 56 supply vessels, both military, and merchant.
 Galveston became a mobilization point for troops that were to be sent to Europe.
-Fort Crockett, which remains a historic area on the island between 45th and 57th Street originated in 1897 for Harbor Defense and military training.
+Fort Crockett, a historic area on the island between 45th and 57th Street, originated in 1897 for Harbor Defense and military training.

 In 1941, Galveston Island was essentially activated for World War II defense and production.
 Fort Crockett was heavily reinforced and expanded.
-German prisoners of war were interned at both Fort Crockett and Fort Travis during World War ii.
+German prisoners of war were interned at Fort Crockett and Fort Travis during World War ii.
 Following World War ii.
-Fort Crockett served as a recreational facility for the military, and what remains today is a National Oceanographic, and Atmospheric Administration facility while driving on the seawall or walking up to the San Luis Hotel.
+Fort Crockett served as a recreational facility for the military.
+What remains today is a National Oceanographic and Atmospheric Administration facility while driving on the seawall or walking up to the San Luis Hotel.

-You can still see the World War II gun emplacements.
-These emplacements were heavily reinforced during World War II to protect from attacks from the air.
 Galveston was also home to a marine hospital to treat injured soldiers.
-This large building can still be seen on 45th Street and Avenue N. Todd Shipyard employed hundreds on modern-day Pelican Island and cranked out military vessels to serve in the war.
+This large building can still be seen on 45th Street, and Avenue N. Todd Shipyard employed hundreds on modern-day Pelican Island and cranked out military vessels to serve in the war.
 The shipyard was active until 1990.
 United States Navy vessels were a common sight at the Port of Galveston.
 The Army took over Galveston's Airport and transformed it into the Galveston Army airfield In 1943.
 This airfield was used for anti-submarine air patrols, aircrew training, and as a home base for bombers and fighter planes.

-The 46 Bombardment Group began the anti-submarine role and the Gulf of Mexico until replaced by the 10th anti-submarine squadron.
-The airfield was deactivated in November of 1945.
+The 46 Bombardment Group of the Army Air Corps began an anti-submarine patrol role over the Gulf of Mexico until the 10th anti-submarine squadron replaced it.
+The airfield was deactivated in November 1945.
 The airport remains today following World War II.
-Military presence in Galveston has played a key role to the growth and survival of not only the island but the United States.
+Military presence in Galveston has played a vital role in the growth and survival of the island and the United States.

-When you're roaming around the island, be sure to remember Galveston Island has been fought over, fought on, and fought for a huge thank you to all military service personnel.
-You all make preserving Galveston, Texas, and American history possible!
+When you're roaming around the island, remember Galveston Island has been fought over, fought on, and fought for.
+A huge thank you to all military service personnel.
+You all make preserving Galveston, Texas, and American history possible!"